My Sci Comm Career Summary

 Sea Sick Project

 Gabi Serrato Marks and myself are compiling a collection of stories from those who have struggled with all kinds of disabilities and illnesses in the field or even in the lab.
 Our intention is to develop a published version of this collection.
 While we have closed our official pitch line, if you have any interest please inquire with one of us.
+Most recently, we published an article in Scientific American on this topic if you’re interested in reading it.

 Talks & Television Experiences